ThinkBigAnalytics/scalding-workshop/README.md

 See the [Scalding GitHub page](https://github.com/twitter/scalding) for more information about Scalding.
 The [wiki](https://github.com/twitter/scalding/wiki) is indispensable.

-I'm [Dean Wampler](mailto:dean@deanwampler.com) from [Concurrent Thought](http://concurrentthought.com).
+I'm [Dean Wampler](mailto:dean@concurrentthought.com) from [Typesafe](http://typesafe.com).
 I prepared this workshop.
-Send me email with [questions about the workshop](mailto:dean@deanwampler.com?subject=Question%20about%20your%20Scalding%20Workshop) or for [information about consulting and training](mailto:dean@deanwampler.com?subject=Hiring%20Dean%20Wampler) on Scala, Scalding, or other Hadoop and *Big Data* topics.
+Send me email with [questions about the workshop](mailto:dean@concurrentthought.com?subject=Question%20about%20your%20Scalding%20Workshop) or for [information about consulting and training](mailto:dean.wampler@typesafe.com?subject=Hiring%20Dean%20Wampler) on Scala, Scalding, the [Typesafe Reactive Platform](http://typesafe.com/platform), and other Hadoop and *Big Data* technologies.

 Some of the data used in these exercises was obtained from [InfoChimps](http://infochimps.com).